 Suitable precautions had been put in place against the risk of fire.
+However, there was excessive moss observed on the pathways at the side of the house which was an identified escape route.
+This posed a falls risk for residents and could impede the evacuation of the centre.
 Self closing devices had been installed on doors.
-Fire fighting equipment, emergency lighting and the fire alarm system were serviced at regular intervals by an external company.
-There were adequate means of escape and a procedure for the safe evacuation of a residents, in the event of fire was prominently displayed.
+Fire fighting equipment and the fire alarm system were serviced at regular intervals by an external company.
+A procedure for the safe evacuation of a residents, in the event of fire was prominently displayed.